ABigBigWhale/info343c-a16-a7-Portfolio/README.md

 6 hours

 ### Did you encounter any specific problems in this challenge we should warn students about in the future?
 How can we make the challenge better?
+I would tell the students to avoid using browserHistory in react-router to avoid the server configurations...